matcs06/ljpeg/README.md

 	in you cmd in the ljpeg folder type "python" to go to the python compiler And then type "import ljpeg".
 You will see that it has generated a new file called ljpeg.pyc, thats how you know it worked.
 	`
-3.1.
-It will work in the same way in case you want to use in you python code
+3.1 It will work in the same way in case you want to use in you python code
-	You first have to import: "import ljpeg"
+	You first have to import: "import ljpeg".
+Example:
-	The loaded is a matrix of type uint16.
-Typically you want to convert that to float for subsequent processing.
 	```
+	import ljpeg

 	x = ljpeg.read(path).astype('float')
 	```